awsdocs/aws-sdk-for-javascript-v3/doc_source/setting-region.md

 1. If a Region is passed to a client class constructor, that Region is used\.

-1. Otherwise, if the `AWS_REGION` environment variable is a [truthy](https://developer.mozilla.org/en-US/docs/Glossary/Truthy) value, that Region is used\.

-1. Otherwise, if the `AMAZON_REGION` environment variable is a truthy value, that Region is used\.
+1. Otherwise, the Region defined in the shared config file is used\.